-The Pulitzer Prize was established through a provision in Mr. Joseph Pulitzer’s estate.
-Through his will, he left $250,000 to Columbia University for the award, and a total of $2,000,000 to establish a journalism school in his name.
+The Pulitzer Prize has a fascinating and storied history.
+I am excited to read through each winner of the Pulitzer Prize for the Novel.
+The Prize was initially established through a provision in Mr. Joseph Pulitzer’s estate.
+In his will, he left $250,000 to Columbia University for the award, along with a total of $2,000,000 to establish a journalism school.
+Mr. Pulitzer died in 1911.

 Who was Joseph Pulitzer?

 He was born Pulitzer Josef (as was common for a name in Hungary) to a Hungarian-Jewish family.
 His father was a wealthy man.
 When Joseph was 17 he moved to Boston and a became a soldier in the American Civil War.
 After the war, he briefly worked in the whaling industry.
 He worked a number of odd jobs from New York to St. Louis.
 He was swindled into paying a transportation fare for good paying jobs on a Louisiana sugar plantation, and upset about the situation, he wrote an article and published it in a local paper.
 Then, he worked on the railroad before studying law.
 In 1867 he renounced his Austro-Hungarian citizenship and became an American citizen.
 Eventually, he landed a job as a reporter and he excelled.
 He rose in the newspaper business and was also nominated to run (successfully) for office by the Republican party.
 However, eventually he became disillusioned with the corruption of the Republican party and switched to the Democrats.